Central Govan Action Plan

 Contemporary new homes now stand on land that was previously derelict, bringing thousands of new residents to share Govan’s streets and spaces.
 Shops and services in the town centre are experiencing a welcome spending boost as a result, and new shops and cafes are starting to appear on the high street.

-The area’s exceptional historic buildings, including the Pearce Institute, the former police station at Orkney Street and the Fairfield Shipyard Offices, are being lovingly restored and given new uses that contribute to the economic and social vitality of the Govan community.
+The area’s exceptional historic buildings, including the Pearce Institute, the former police station at Orkney Street, the Fairfield Shipyard Offices and the former Govan Old Parish Church, are being lovingly restored and given new uses that contribute to the economic and social vitality of the Govan community.

 Yes, Govan certainly feels like a place that is changing; a historic, riverside community that is on the up and has lots to offer.